Moodle Help & Support

 How to: see tracking information/activity reports for students

-There are five report types available in Moodle: Logs, Live Logs, Activity, Module Participation and Statistics.
-Tracking information via these reports can be useful because it allows you to check
+There are five report types available in Moodle: Logs, Live Logs, Activity report, Module Participation and Statistics.
+(Also, if you have completion tracking enabled, Activity completion.)
+Tracking information via these reports can be useful because it allows you to check:

-- Logs are best used to refer to raw logs showing who has been accessing the module and what they were doing on a particular day or now.
+- Logs are best used to refer to raw logs showing who has been accessing the module and what they were doing on a particular day or right now (Live logs).
 You can download the Log as an Excel document.

 You can only choose the criteria for the Logs and Module Participation reports.
 The criteria is relatively similar for both of these reports but further advice has been given below for your information as well as an insight into what the other logs look like.